noahnewberger/Bikeshare-DC/README.md

 ## Capital Bikeshare Exploration

 We began our exploratory analysis by looking at the growth in the CaBi daily trips for from 2011 through 2017.
 Our goal was to determine the best time frame for our machine learning analysis by identifying when CaBi became well established in Washington, DC.
-Figure 1 shows that the number of trips per day increased fairly rapidly during the first three to four years of operation.
-During that time,  X new docking stations were added to the system.
+Figure 1 shows that the number of trips per day increased fairly rapidly during the first four years of operation.
+During that time, approximately 222 new docking stations were added to the system.
 Beginning in 2014, the average number of trips taken each day has increased a slower rate, suggesting that the rapid expansion of the earlier years has ended as CaBi has become a fixture within DC’s public transportation system.

 **Figure 1:** Average daily CaBi Trips by Year (Left: System Wide, Right: DC to DC trips)
 ![alt text](./readme_images/Capital_Bikeshare_Exploration_DailyCabiTrips.png "")